 (4) The University must keep whatever registers for the purposes of this section as are prescribed by regulations made under section 28A.

-[Section 32A inserted by No. 32 of 2016 s.
+[Section 32A inserted: No. 32 of 2016 s.
 123.]

 32B.
 Notice of borrowing

 (1) If the University intends to borrow money and seek a guarantee under section 32C in respect of that borrowing, the University must —